-Provide the following documents with your application:
+You must provide the following documents with your application:

-- a letter of support from the site owner and/or land owner of the listed place where you are not the site owner or land owner - trust deed (where applicable) - for joint applications, a letter of support from each of the project partners.
+- a letter of support from the site owner and/or land owner of the listed place where you are not the site owner or land owner - for joint applications, a letter of support from each of the project partners. - a project plan including a risk assessment to support your claims against assessment criterion 2. - trust deed (where applicable). - evidence of your not-for-profit status (if applicable)